alexarraiza/knowledge/README.md

 Here will go all the knowledge, resources and content in general that I think it's nice to remember

+:construction: Always a work in progress :construction:

 ## Structure

-Mainly organized in folders named as the general topic of the content that there is in them.
+Mainly organized in folders named as the general topic they hold

 ## Table of contents